simdjson/simdjson/doc/basics.md

 smaller JSON documents in either [ndjson](http://ndjson.org) or [JSON lines](http://jsonlines.org) format.
 If your JSON documents all contain arrays or objects, we even support direct file concatenation without whitespace.
-The concatenated file has no size restrictions (including larger than 4GB), though each individual document must be less than 4GB.
+The concatenated file has no size restrictions (including larger than 4GB), though each individual document must be no large than the window size.
+The default window size is set to 1 MB.

 Here is a simple example, given "x.json" with this content: